Spanish and Wine: Don’t Waste $2000

 - to move (between houses)

-She put them together in a short “script” to talk about herself:
+She put them together in a short “script” she could use to talk about herself:

-Hi, my name is My name is Julia.
+Hi, my name is Julia.
 I was born in New York City and have always lived here.
 I just moved to a new apartment with my dog, Snoop.
 I work as a financial advisor helping people manage their investments and achieve their goals.

 On the weekends, I like to take Snoop to the nearby parks.
 Since I don’t have a car, I ride my bike everywhere.
 I also love to eat at amazing restaurants with friends.
 I mainly eat vegetables, but once in a while, I will indulge in tacos when my friends do.